pekepeke/vim-gf-ruby-require/README.md

-vim-gf-ruby-require
+gf-ruby-require
 =================

-A plugin to open file by require statement with |gf-user|.
+A plugin to open file at require statement by |gf-user|.

 Version: 0.0.1
 Author : pekepeke <pekepekesamurai+vim@gmail.com>
 License: MIT{{{
 Permission is hereby granted, free of charge, to any person obtaining a copy of
-this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to
+this software and associated documentation files (the "Software"), to deal in
+the Software without restriction, including without limitation the rights to
 use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of
 the Software, and to permit persons to whom the Software is furnished to do so,
 subject to the following conditions:

 The above copyright notice and this permission notice shall be included in
 all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
 EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF